Are you trying to plan the BEST Disneyland itinerary for your trip?

 This makes the ride to the Disneyland Resort about 30-45 minutes versus almost two hours at peak traffic times!

-If we could, we would always stay at Disney’s Grand Californian Resort and Spa.
+If I could, I would always stay at Disney’s Grand Californian Resort and Spa.
 The luxury resort offers sweeping views of Disney California Adventure, the Downtown Disney District, or the majestic California mountains.

 The resort boasts beautiful rooms that are a sweet escape after a day at the theme parks.

-Did you know that this is the only resort at Disneyland with direct access to a theme park?
+Did you know that the Grand Californian is the only resort at Disneyland with direct access to a theme park?

 That’s right, Disney’s Grand Californian has an entrance right into Disney California Adventure for resort guests only!

-For the sake of our Disneyland itinerary we have you arriving at Disney’s Grand Californian at 12:30 pm.
+For the sake of this Disneyland itinerary I have you arriving at Disney’s Grand Californian at 12:30 pm.
 After you check in you’re going to want to grab some lunch.

 Skip lunch in the park today and head straight for GCH Craftsman Grill, and sit at the pool bar to order the lobster quesadilla!